 The use of a threshold drain is usually a 'failsafe' measure, installed to prevent any accidental flooding of the external paved area spreading into the property.

-Ideally, the paving should fall away from the property, as per normal, as it is never a good idea to rely on a threshold drain as the 'main' drainage for an area of paving.
+Ideally, the paving should always fall away from the property, as per normal, as it is never a good idea to rely on a threshold drain as the 'main' drainage for an area of paving.
 However, there are the inevitable instances where use of a threshold drain as the only drainage outlet on a paved area is unavoidable.
-In many such cases, it is often possible to engineer an alternative, albeit at additional cost and inconcvenience, but such solutions are always to be preferred to relying solely on a threshold drain.
+In many such cases, it is often possible to engineer an alternative, albeit at additional cost and inconvenience, but such solutions are always to be preferred to relying solely on a threshold drain.

 While not always necessary, the use of threshold interceptor drainage is a simple solution that will protect property without compromising the aesthetics.

 The following photos and diagrams illustrate just a few of the more popular solutions....

 Simply sloping paving away from the threshold is the 'bare minimum' option and should only be used...